What made you choose Imperial?

 How is your experience with the Imperial Computing Department contributing to you getting the opportunities that you want?

-The department and college provides so much support for not only placements but also future careers.
+The department and college provide so much support for not only placements but also future careers.
 There are CV workshops, interview practice sessions, and networking events among others, which all students are free to make use of.
 We also have an Industrial Liaison Officer, who sends emails every week with great new opportunities from some amazing companies.
 As a student in the department, you are actively sought out.
 There is the opportunity to take some external modules in the business school and humanities department, widening your skills.

 Do you have any advice for prospective students?